mbari-org/blaise/README.md

 not necessarily all its options or features (at least initially).

 Notable differences wrt voc-imagecropper include:
-- cropped images retain the same format as the input images (that is, not forced to jpeg)
+- cropped images are written out in png format (not in jpeg)
 - no checks for minimum size
 - no summary of average of the images
 - for location of the images, along with the `--image-dir` option, only the `filename` attribute